Lana-abdel/CSC427-Project2/README.md

 ### What you will find
 - main.py: Our main source code for MLE and Add-1 calculations
     - Code description:
-      - preProcessing(...): This method will preprocess a sampleInput file.
+      - preProcessing(...): This method will preprocess the training or testing files.
-        - We remove all special characters (based on a hardcoded list, make everything lowercase, and perform sentence segmentation.
+        - We remove all special characters (based on a hardcoded list).
+        - We make everything lowercase, and perform sentence segmentation.
-        - It also handles abbreviations based on a hardcoded abbreviations list.
+        - This method also handles abbreviations based on a hardcoded abbreviations list.
         - This method also performs <UNK<UNK>> conversion for the training set.
       - changeTrainingUNK(...): Only used for an already preprocessed dataset.
 Takes in a sampleInput file as a parameter.
 This method converts words that appear less times than the UNK_CUTOFF to <UNK<UNK>>.
       - UnigramModel class: Initializes the unigram model, and calculates the MLE and Add-1 probabilities.